juno-fx/K8s-Playbooks/README.md

 There are additional requirements for airgapped installations - those are the resources you need to make available on your network to get up&running.

-You can find them in the [Orion Documentation](https://juno-fx.github.io/Orion-Documentation/installation/prod/installation/air-gapped/)
+You can find them in the [Orion Air-Gapped Install Documentation](https://juno-fx.github.io/Orion-Documentation/installation/special/air-gapped/)
 A list of necessary images is listed under the [Image Guide](https://juno-fx.github.io/Orion-Documentation/installation/pre-reqs/images/)